blender/blender/doc/python_api/rst/info_quickstart.rst

 Custom Properties
 ^^^^^^^^^^^^^^^^^

-Python can access properties on any datablock that has an ID (data that can be linked in and accessed from :mod:`bpy.data`.
+Python can access properties on any data-block that has an ID (data that can be linked in and accessed from :mod:`bpy.data`).
-When assigning a property, you can make up your own names, these will be created when needed or overwritten if they exist.
+When assigning a property, you can pick your own names, these will be created when needed or overwritten if they already exist.

-This data is saved with the blend file and copied with objects.
+This data is saved with the blend-file and copied with objects, for example:

-Example:

 .. code-block:: python